 ANU has an extensive list of international partner universities who offer law courses that can form part of your ANU degree.
 Partner agreements simplify the exchange process and you will continue to pay the same tuition fees to ANU.

 Not all ANU partner institutions offer law courses, and some may only accept (for example) later-year students.
-Interested students should research their options at partner institutions; this might include checking the Global Programs website, which may contain information on individual partners of special relevance to law applicants
+Interested students should research their options at partner institutions; this might include checking ANU Global Programs, which may contain information on individual partners of special relevance to law applicants.

 Please note: Exchanges are arranged through the ANU Global Programs office, which is your first port of call.
 Places are limited and competition is high, so be prepared and don't miss out.